rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 #### Please provide links to the GitHub accounts of the people who will be working on the project

-This will enable us to better understand you technical expertise and experience, and contributions to Rust.
+This will enable us to better understand your technical expertise and experience, and contributions to Rust.

 #### Please provide links to the personal websites/public social media handles/LinkedIn of team members (as appropriate)